Hinsa Siburian

 Lieutenant General (Ret.)
 Hinsa Siburian (born 28 October 1959) is an Indonesian government official and former military officer.
-He served as Chief of National Cyber and Crypto Agency (Indonesian: Badan Siber dan Sandi Negara, BSSN) beginning in 21 May 2019, replacing Major General (Ret.)
+He served as Chief of National Cyber and Crypto Agency (Indonesian: Badan Siber dan Sandi Negara, BSSN) beginning on 21 May 2019, replacing Major General (Ret.)
 Dr. Djoko Setiadi.

 Early life

 Siburian was born at Tarutung, 28 October 1959.
 He graduated from Indonesian Military Academy in 1986, and won both Adhi Makayasa and Tri Sakti Wiratama awards.
 Adhi Makayasa was named best graduate of Indonesian Military Academies system (each branch has their own Adhi Makayasa winner), and Tri Sakti Wiratama awarded him with the highest honor, for excelling in mental, physical, and intellectual aspects.

 He was educated in the Indonesian Army Command and General Staff College (graduated in 2000), Indonesian Armed Forces Staff and Command Colleges (graduated in 2006), and National Resilience Institute of The Republic of Indonesia (2011).

 Career

 Siburian was assigned to Kopassus after graduation.
 He took various assignments during his time in military, mostly in Kopassus.